-Only a small part of the information on the web is within reach of the search engines.
-The rest is located inside the invisible web, the deep web, whose contents are not indexed by search engines.
+Only a small part of the information on the web is within the reach of search engines.
+The rest is located in the invisible web, the deep web, whose contents are not indexed by search engines.
 The deep web includes services that require registration, for example licensed academic databases.

 Original photo: Uwe Kils